 A few things we would have found useful to know before going to the Manuel Antonio National Park:

 - Cost: $18 per person

 - Time: at least 3 hours

-- As we drove toward the park, several men tried to stop us to park about 2 km away from the entrance.
-They were very convincing (badges that looked as if they worked for the park) and made it look like we HAD to park with them.
+- As you drive toward the park, several men will try to stop you to park about 2 km away from the entrance.
+They are very convincing (badges that looked as if they worked for the park) and make it look like you HAVE to park with them.
 FALSE.
 Keep driving until you can’t drive anymore.